 ENDTABLE RValueTable

 Each table must be complete with every combination of independent values as are shown.
 An asterisk can be used in any independent column of the table to indicate that any value for that independent value can be used.
 It is a shortcut that is equivalent to that row being repeated with every possible value for that column.
-The following table is equivalent to the one shown above since the RValue for ClimateZone 3 si the same for both both Residential and NonResidential.
+The following table is equivalent to the one shown above since the RValue for ClimateZone 3 is the same for both Residential and NonResidential.

 TABLE RValueTable